 - Action may be taken against driver’s license: If you received a DUI or DWI, then your driving privileges may be at risk.
 Some states suspend or revoke your license after a serious infraction.

 - Points: Some states operate on a points-based system.
 Certain citations will result in a number of points (typically 1-3) and if a driver receives a certain number of points over a period of time, further action may be taken.
-For example, in the state of New York, speeding may result in 3 points, and if a driver receives over 11 points in an 18-month period, his or her license may be suspended.
+For example, in New York, speeding may result in 3 points, and if a driver receives over 11 points in an 18-month period, his or her license may be suspended.

 - Listed on your driving record: Tickets may be listed on your driving record and in some cases, drivers may seek mitigation.
 Whether or not you received the citation in- or out-of-state may determine whether it will be included in your driving history.